Enemy Imagery

 Courtesy of John Kinyon

-Please note the molten, lava-red — directly beneath — depicting the ‘enemy-imagery process’ (bio-region):
+Please note the molten, lava-red — “Compassion for Other” — depicting the ‘enemy-imagery process’ (bio-region) can represent the dynamics of either an intrapersonal &/or interpersonal conflict:

 MediateYourLifeApp.com/resources